PubNubDevelopers/unity-multiplayer-shooter/README.md

 </p>

 Players can:
-* Search for a Game using Photon's Matchmaking Services
 * Host a Custom Game (Lobby, will typically be done this way).
 In the custom game, players can send messages, as well as send messages that will be translated in real time by selecting the language drop-down menu.

 <p align="middle">